Naitreey/notes-and-knowledge/cs/python/typing.rst

 - If Generic appears in the base class list, then it should contain all type variables needed by the generic type, and the order of type parameters is determined by the order in which they appear in Generic.
+If there are no ``Generic[...]`` in immediate bases, then all type variables are collected in the lexicographic order (i.e. by first appearance).

 - The metaclass used by Generic is a subclass of abc.ABCMeta.
 A generic class can be an ABC by including abstract methods or properties, and generic